themesberg/flowbite-svelte/src/routes/docs/components/badge.md

 The component has the following props, type, and default values.
 See [types page](/docs/pages/typescript) for type information.

-- Use the `class` to overwrite the default class.
+- Use the `class` prop to overwrite  the default class.

 <TableProp>
   <TableDefaultRow items={badgeProps} rowState='hover' />